marbletracks/marbletrack3.com/content/parts/right_side_small_landing_zone.md

 date = 2018-11-15T14:06:52+09:00
 +++

 This landing zone is only for small marbles.
-It is fed by the [Little Wiggly Track](/p/lwt) and the [Below Lower Zig Zag Track](/p/blzzt), which at this point, have no upper connection to each other within Marble Track 3, nor even a hint of a connection coming soon.
+It is fed by the [Little Wiggly Track](/p/lwt) and the [Below Lower Zig Zag Track](/parts/below_lower_zig_zag_track/), which should eventually be connected with a switch near [Triple Splitter Small Feeder](/parts/triple-splitter-small-feeder/) and [Lower Zig Zag 3 ban](/parts/lower-zig-zag-3-ban/).